Determining when DCIS is more likely to morph into invasive breast cancer could save patients from unnecessary and expensive treatment.

 DCIS is stage 0 breast cancer.
 In DCIS, abnormal cells are found within the milk duct, but they have not spread beyond the duct.
 DCIS is noninvasive and not life threatening at this stage.
 For some, DCIS will never progress.
 For others, it will lead to invasive breast cancer.

 DCIS doesn’t necessarily cause symptoms.
 There’s seldom a noticeable lump.
 It is often detected by routine mammogram screening.
-According to the American Cancer Society, about one of every five new breast cancer diagnoses will be DCIS.
+According to the

 Doctors generally treat DCIS as they would early-stage invasive breast cancer.
 This involves either lumpectomy or mastectomy.
 For many women, mastectomy is followed by reconstructive surgery.
 Some patients may also be treated with radiation or tamoxifen, a drug that blocks the effects of estrogen.